ACT WorkKeys Practice Test 2024 [UPDATED]

 Some common groups of people who can benefit from taking the tests include:

-1. Job seekers: Individuals looking for employment can take the WorkKeys assessments to prove their skills to potential employers and enhance their resumes with the National Career Readiness Certificate (NCRC).
+1. Job seekers: Individuals seeking employment can take the WorkKeys assessments to prove their skills to potential employers and enhance their resumes with the National Career Readiness Certificate (NCRC).

 2. Employees: Current employees can take assessments to identify their skill levels, showcase their abilities for promotions, or seek additional training and professional development opportunities.